bpinzone/pro_programming/Problem_Solving_Process.md

 ### New / To Consolidate
 Identify 3-5 Critical Pieces
 * Understand the Question
+* What are the most important ideas/concepts for this problem?
+* What problems does this seem similar to?
 * Visualize Data
+* Make observations
 * Do it yourself
-* Make observations
-* What problems does this seem similar to?
-* What are the most important ideas/concepts for this problem?
+* Keep your solution simple!
+    * Do not go for the more highly optimized solution right away if the complexity isn't worth it.
+(In terms of just getting a first solution down, anyway.)
 * Actively identify any bad assumptions you may have made unintentionally.
 * Bridge the gap